Edward Gingerich: Manslaughter

 On March 18, 1993, Gingerich entered his home's kitchen where Katie was working, and punched her in the face, knocking her to the ground.
 Katie yelled for her 6-year-old son, who was in the room at the time, to run and get help.
 The young boy ran over a mile to his uncle's home, but by the time the man arrived at the scene of the crime, Katie was long dead.
 Seeing his brother standing beside her gruesome body, covered in blood, the man feared for his own life and fled to the house of a nearby English family where he called 911.

-When assistant fire chief and EMTs Andy McLaughlin arrived on the scene, the scene was horrific.
+When assistant fire chief and Emergency medical technician Andy McLaughlin arrived on the scene, the scene was horrific.
 Gingerich had beaten Katie to death, taken the time to put on heavy, high top boots, and stomped on Katie's skull until she was left unrecognizable.
 Not only that, Gingerich had removed all her internal organs and piled them beside her body.

 In recordings of Gingerich's police interrogation, he can be heard saying that "For some reason, I think we could still save her".

 After his trial, Gingerich was found "guilty of involuntary manslaughter but mentally ill".
 He was sentenced to a minimum term of two and one-half years and a maximum of five years with credit for time served since his May 19, 1993, incarceration.
 Hence, Ed would be eligible for parole by late 1995.
 Gingerich was denied his first bid for parole in December 1995.
 However, on March 19, 1998, at the age of 34, and having served his full sentence, he was released from the State Correctional Institution in Mercer, Pennsylvania.

 Death

 In January 2011, Gingerich was found hanged in a barn in Cambridge Springs, Pennsylvania, where he had been living with his attorney.
-He wrote "Forgive me please" in the dust atop a bucket before dying by suicide.
+He wrote "Forgive me please" in the dust atop a bucket before committing suicide.